THE BARNES WALKER EDUCATIONAL SERIES

 1. The “Lines, Lines Everywhere” Example.

-Actually, no. Fortunately for the owner, this is waterfront property – or at least the for the quadrilateral parcel east of the cross-hatched deck facing the Gulf of Mexico.
+Actually, no. Fortunately for the owner, this is waterfront property – or at least for the quadrilateral parcel west of the cross-hatched deck facing the Gulf of Mexico.
 Why?
 Note that the Erosion Control Line is the west or waterfront boundary line of that quadrilateral.
 The Vegetation Line may have been or may currently be the mean high-water mark, but remember that the Erosion Control Line (ECL) supersedes the mean high-water mark once the ECL is established.
 But what about those six lots and Avenue F, all dry land?
-Again, remember, that once the ECL is established, reliction, or the increase in dry land by the gradual and imperceptible withdrawal of water from the shoreline, will not add back land to waterfront property if that land is seaward of the ECL, which is an exception to the general rule that reliction adds to waterfront property.
+Again, remember, that once the ECL is established, reliction, or the increase in dry land by the gradual and imperceptible withdrawal of water from the shoreline, will not add back land to private waterfront property if that land is seaward of the ECL, which is an exception to the general rule that reliction adds to waterfront property.
 Here, the land previously covered by the Gulf, which once again has become dry, is still publicly-owned land because of the ECL.
 (The land probably became dry again, however, not due to reliction, but due to beach renourishment, but such artificial dredging and filling never changes the ECL, the mean high-water mark, or the ordinary high-water line.)

 “But wait!” you say.
 “There is dry land between this property and the Gulf of Mexico!
 And the bulk of the property is separated from the waterfront portion by a platted alley!
 How could this be waterfront property?”
 Here is a common misperception.
 A property that is waterfront does not mean that its boundary line extends to the actual water, the surf.
 All a waterfront property’s boundary line has to do is to extend to the mean or ordinary high-water mark or line, because past that line is public property, and as a member of the public, the waterfront property owner has a right to access the actual waters of the Gulf of Mexico.
 As to the alley, the same concept applies.
 As a member of the public, the waterfront property owner has a right to cross the alley from one of his or her parcels to the other, so the only disadvantage of the alley is that the property owner cannot build over the alleyway or obstruct it, since other members of the public have the right to use it.
 However, if members of the public are not using the alley, the waterfront property owner could apply to have the alley vacated, i.e., request the government to give up its ownership of the alley to the owners on each side, which, in this case, is the same owner.
 (As an aside, note that the city government could demand that the portion of the deck currently encroaching into the alley be removed.)